okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-error-pages/main/index.md

 However, if an error happens during sign-in, Okta needs to display an error page to the user.
 You can also customize the error page by using the code editor.

 > **Note:** A custom error page only pops up when an app connects to Okta by using your custom domain.
 Otherwise, the default Okta error page pops up when a critical error happens or you haven't properly configured an app.
-See [Okta deployment models &mdash; redirect vs. embedded](/docs/concepts/redirect-vs-embedded/#redirect-authentication) for more information on redirect functionality.
+See [Okta deployment models&mdash;redirect vs. embedded](/docs/concepts/redirect-vs-embedded/#redirect-authentication) for more information on redirect functionality.

 ### Use the Brands API